Tomasz Kacprzak

 Projects

-Cosmology and artificial intelligence
+Cosmology and Artificial Intelligence

 Artificial Intelligence methods, such as deep convolutional neural networks, have the capacity to model the complex patterns contained in the cosmic web.
 I have introduced the deep learning approaches to constraining cosmological parameters and generating large scale structure simulations.
 I demonstrated that the AI-based analysis can achieve 40% improvement in measurement precision, a gain equivalent to using 2x more survey data with conventional methods.